 Diesel technician.
 These professionals can specialize in a number of fields.
 You’ll use your understanding of diesel engines and apply it to vehicles in need of repair.
 You will be responsible for ensuring all moving parts are operating as they should, so those using the vehicles can do so safely.

 Heavy equipment technician.
 Working on construction vehicles or railway transportation, you’d be working with larger machinery.
 This would also include working on some of the more well-designed machinery in the industry.

 Diesel service writer.
 In this role, you would be listening to customers and providing them with diesel engine estimates.
 When repairs are completed, they’d receive a full explanation of what was fixed and how it was done.

 Enjoying a Career as a Diesel Mechanic

 When it comes to enjoying a long-lasting career as a diesel mechanic, it all begins with a strong education.
-Explore the Automotive Diesel and Technology program at Automotive Training Center, and take the first step towards a potential career as a diesel mechanic.
+Explore the Diesel Mechanic School at Automotive Training Center, and take the first step towards a potential career as a diesel mechanic.